shadowhand/mvc-to-adr-talk/slides.md

 ![Controller Responsibility](img/controller-responsibility.png)

-Note: state is user state, not application state // input and state come from? // commands for model and view // keep thinking about this
+Note: state is user state, not application state // input and state come from? (request) // commands for model and view // keep thinking about this